rahul-verma/swayam/docs/README.md

 is the vault of scripts and drafts

 ### Draft
 An output from the prompt.
 Can be translated using a Translator.
-Can be structured or unstructured.
+Can be templated or untemplated.

 ### Script
 A draft or sourced from anywhere else with a translator.
-Can be structured or unstructured.
+Can be templated or untemplated.

 ### Section
 Each unit of information in a Structured Script.